 In a way, scientists are operating on us all the time.
-We're surrounded by science.
-It's in the air we breathe, the food we eat.
+We're surrounded by science; we're like fish swimming in an ocean of it.
+It's in the air we breath, the food we eat.
 In our privacy, or lack of it.
 Don't we deserve good, clear explanations of what scientists are doing?
 How else can we ask the questions that can keep them prudent?
-Scientists can't just speak to us in a secret, sacred language.
+But, scientists can't just speak to us in a secret, sacred language.
 If we can't understand the lingo, we're excommunicated.

-Reason No. 2 is just as much in our self interest: When scientists explain their world in words we can understand, listening to them is one of the deepest, most exhilarating kinds of fun a person can have without actually sky diving or discovering America.
+Reason number two is just as much in our self interest: When scientists explain their world in words we can understand, listening to them is one of the deepest, most exhilarating kinds of fun a person can have without actually skydiving or discovering America.
 It can be thrilling.

 I have a long history of wanting science to be a little clearer.
-I was very curious as a boy and when I was 11 years old I got fascinated with the flame at the end of a candle.
+I was very curious as a boy and when I was eleven years old I got fascinated with the flame at the end of a candle.
 I couldn't figure out what was happening in there.
-So, I asked my teacher and she said -- a little abruptly, I thought -- "It's oxidation."
+So, I asked my teacher and she said (a little abruptly, I thought), "It's oxidation."
 That doesn't quite explain it when you've never heard the word oxidation before.

-It's been many years since I asked that question, but I recently decided to ask it again.
-I started a contest to see if scientists would rise to the challenge of explaining this common thing -- a flame -- so that an 11-year-old would understand it.

-The idea was not primarily to teach kids science, but rather to encourage scientists to think about the tough problem of making science clear and vivid, without dumbing it down -- and thereby disrespecting both the kids and the science.

-This is what we teach at The Center for Communicating Science at Stony Brook University, which offers classes and workshops in which young scientists can learn the skills of communication as a fundamental part of their education.
+It's been many years since I asked that question, but, a couple of months ago I became intrigued with the idea of asking it again.
+I started a contest to see if scientists would rise to the challenge of explaining this common thing - a flame - so that an 11-year-old would understand it.
+The idea was not primarily to teach kids science, but rather to encourage scientists to think about the tough problem of making science clear and vivid, without dumbing it down (and thereby disrespecting both the kids and the science).
+This is what we teach at The Center for Communicating Science at Stony Brook University.
+We offer classes and workshops for credit in which young scientists can learn the skills of communication as a fundamental part of their science education.

-The center set up a panel of scientists to check entries for accuracy before they went to the judges.
-But the best part of the contest was that the judges were real 11-year-olds.
-The winner they chose will be announced June 2.
-(You can see the finalists by clicking here.)
+The Center set up a panel of scientists to check entries for accuracy before they went to the judges.
+But the best part of the contest was that the judges would be real 11-year-olds.

-Once it got under way, we were surprised to find that the question was way harder to answer than we had suspected.
-Explaining a flame requires reference to some of the most basic structures in the universe.
-Even so, we had more than 800 submissions from scientists all around the world.
+Once it got under way, we were surprised to find that the question I asked was way harder to answer than we had suspected.
+(It turns out that explaining a flame requires reference to some of the most basic structures in the universe.)
+Even so, We had over 800 submissions from scientists all around the world.
+We hadn't realized how this thing would catch on.

 We were even more surprised to see how excited the kids were about judging the scientists' entries.
-They were signed up by their teachers in droves: more than 6,000 students, from Alaska to Australia and from Belgium to Brentwood.
-For a glimpse of how much fun this question was for the kids, take a look at the Worldwide Assembly we had on the Web for 10 schools in several different countries, at flamechallenge.org.
+They were signed up by their teachers in droves: more than 6,000 students, from Alaska to Australia and from Belgium to Brentwood, Long Island, (Is that the town, Liz?)